The Intermediate-Mass Black Hole Reverberation Mapping Project: Stable Optical Continuum Lags of an IMBH in the Dwarf Galaxy NGC 4395 Over Years: Abstract

 \section{Abstract}

 NGC 4395 is a nearby dwarf spiral galaxy hosting an active galactic nucleus (AGN) powered by an intermediate-mass black hole (IMBH, $M_{\rm BH} \sim 10^{4-5}\,M_\odot$).
 Recent optical continuum reverberation mapping studies have suggested potential lag variations between different epochs, offering important clues to the physical mechanisms governing variability in the vicinity of the central black hole.
-We present continuous intranight multi-band photometric monitoring of NGC 4395 based on three nights of observations with the Faulkes Telescope North and two nights with the Mephisto telescope.
+We present continuous intranight multi-band photometric monitoring of NGC 4395 based on five nights of observations, including three nights from the Faulkes Telescope North (two archival) and two new nights from Mephisto.
 This represents the first systematic investigation of optical continuum lag stability in a robustly confirmed IMBH.
-By applying difference-imaging techniques to both the new observations and archival data, we significantly detect the optical inter-band lags of $\sim$5--15 minutes, which increase monotonically with wavelength.
+By applying difference-imaging techniques to both the new observations and the reprocessed archival data, we significantly detect optical inter-band lags of $\sim$5--15 minutes, which increase monotonically with wavelength.
 No obvious $u$-band lag excess is observed, implying a negligible fractional contribution from diffuse continuum (DC) emission to the optical continuum, in agreement with our spectral decomposition results.
 Remarkably, the inter-band lags remain stable over multi-year baselines.
-We attribute this long-term lag stability primarily to the minor DC contribution, a relatively steady disk-corona structure, and the unusually high X-ray--to--optical luminosity ratio characteristic of low-luminosity AGNs, which likely allows X-ray reprocessing to dominate over other potential variability mechanisms.
+We suggest that this long-term lag stability may be related to the minor DC contribution, a relatively steady disk–corona structure, and the unusually high X-ray–to–optical luminosity ratio characteristic of low-luminosity AGNs, which likely allows X-ray reprocessing to dominate over other potential variability mechanisms.
 Future facilities like Gemini/SCORPIO, with its simultaneous optical-to-near-infrared coverage, will be ideally suited to play an important role in advancing this field.

 \keywords{\uat{Active galactic nuclei}{16} --- \uat{Intermediate-mass black holes}{816} --- \uat{Accretion disks}{43} --- \uat{Reverberation mapping}{2019} --- \uat{NGC 4395}{1108}}